 There are two types of installers:

-- the installer ("setup"), which is used for new installations and major updates (updates than involve a major version number change, for example updating from 3.3.1 to 3.4.0)
+- The installer ("AeonClientSetup") that is used for new installations and major updates (updates than involve a major version number change, for example updating from 4.0 to 5.0)

-- the updater ("update") which is used for updating existing clients within a major version, for example, 3.4.0 to 3.4.3.
+- The updater ("AeonClientUpdate") that is used for updating existing clients within a major version, for example, 5.0.2 to 5.0.3.

 The System Manager will only keep the latest version of the setup and update installers.
 Older versions are overwritten.

-The System Manager runs using the following process:
+The System Manager runs the following process to obtain the Client installer files:

 - Checks the value of the VersionClient customization key to see what version of the Client is currently running.